GlasFrost/backup_gpg/README.md

 <source dir> is the path to the directory which you want to make a backup of.
 <destination dir> is the path to the directory the backup file will be stored in.

+This script runs on linux machines.
+It was tested with Ubuntu 14.04 LTS using Bash.

 How it works
 ------------